• Skip to main content

 Of course, getting a celebrity to wear your jewelry doesn’t do much unless you let people know about it.
 Be sure to put “As Worn on Desperate Housewives” or “As Seen in Us Weekly” on your Web site and in your marketing materials (assuming that they were, of course!).
 Send out an email blast (you do have an email list of your customers, don’t you?) letting them know to watch the episode it will be on, or that your designs will be featured in the American Music Awards Gift Suite.

-Put up a photo gallery of all the stars trying on your designs on your Web site.
+Put up a photo gallery of all the stars trying on your designs on your website.
 The possibilities are endless.
 By sending out a sample or two every day, you’re bound to get worn by a celebrity sooner than later.
 Remember, it only takes one celebrity wearing your jewelry to make your business famous!

-By Contact Any Celebrity Filed Under: Articles
+By Contact Any Celebrity Filed Under: Articles, Marketing & Publicity

 Primary Sidebar

-β†’ START FREE TRIAL
+→ START YOUR FREE TRIAL

 Recommended By